baraaorabi/baraaorabi.github.io/_posts/a_digital_diet.md

 ## So, what will the diet look like?

 I think the digital diet I am considering will target two aspects of my digital life.
 First is my passive media consumption.
 That would include YouTube, Twitter, Facebook, Path, (most of) Instagram, Spotify, podcasts, and Netflix.
 The second is my socializing media use.
 This includes WhatsApp, Instagram (DM), Telegram, and Slack.
-What I want to
+What I want to minimize (if not eliminate) (some of) the first, and regulate the use times of the second.

+The implementation of this diet would be:
+- Create two users on phone.
+The
+- Y